abnerwillys/abnerwillys/README.md

 - Collaborate in a project;
 - Freelance projects;
-- To join a Hackaton team to improve my basic skills;
+- To join a Hackaton team to improve my skills;
 - To grow with the support of the community.